 Helping individuals manage debt burdens and restore financial health.

-Our team of specialist advisors are able to utilize the extensive powers afforded to a Trustee in Bankruptcy to investigate the debtor’s complete financial circumstances, recover assets and maximize returns to creditors.
+We leverage the extensive powers afforded to a trustee in bankruptcy to investigate the debtor’s complete financial circumstances, recover assets and maximise returns to creditors.

-With the support of our colleagues in Forensic Investigations and Intelligence, we are well placed to trace, protect, and recover assets for the benefit of the estate, both in the UK and overseas.
+With the support of our forensic investigations and intelligence colleagues, Kroll is uniquely positioned to provide a comprehensive set of solutions with regard to tracing, protecting and recovering assets for the benefit of the estate, both in the UK and overseas.

-All bankruptcy cases are Trustee led, with the assistance of a senior team of experienced professionals.
-We endeavour to provide prompt, inciteful reporting to creditors that explains the prospects of recovery in clear concise terms
+All bankruptcy cases are trustee-led and overseen by a senior team member.
+We endeavor to provide prompt, inciteful reporting to creditors, which explains the prospects of recovery in clear concise terms.

 - In-house training and support